Difegue/LANraragi/tools/Documentation/basic-operations/archives.md

 ![Customized compact mode with three columns and a sort by ratings](<../.gitbook/assets/ratings.png>)

-The topmost **carousel** view will show random archives from your current search in both thumbnail and compact modes -- It can also be configured to show New or Untagged archives instead.
+The topmost **carousel** view will show random Archives from your current search in both thumbnail and compact modes -- It can also be configured to show New or Untagged Archives instead.

 ![Index page of a regular LRR install in compact mode](../.gitbook/assets/archive_list.png)